Prenuptial Agreements - Frequently Asked Questions

 Can a prenuptial agreement ensure that my ex-partner cannot get anything I have inherited during the marriage?

 This will depend on whether the prenuptial agreement makes suitable and fair provision for your former partner’s needs.
 If it does, there is a good chance that a prohibition on any further sharing of assets could be upheld.
-Generally, however, it is unlikely that a prenuptial agreement that waives all inheritance rights will be seen by the court as fair, as it has the potential to leave parties in a precarious financial position.
+Generally, however, it is unlikely that a prenuptial agreement that waives all inheritance rights will be seen by the court as fair, as it has the potential to leave one of the parties in a precarious financial position.

 When should we discuss the terms of our prenuptial agreement?